 However many water companies now allow leaky hoses – those pipes with tiny holes in them, laid along the ground to drip water right by your plants so hardly any evaporates.
 You'll find leaky hoses and the kit to set them up on automatic timers in our garden centre.

 We've also got plenty of water butts to choose from to help you save rain to use during times of drought, and of course you can stock up on watering cans from our extensive range.
-Our garden centre in Telford staff can help with other water-saving measures you can take to beat the ban, so feel free to ask their advice.
+We can help with other water-saving measures you can take to beat the ban, so feel free to ask our advice.